Joe Martin (orangutan): 1915–1917: Breakout film and early work

 In the first three years of his career, Joe Martin appeared in at least 20 films, including Rex Ingram's vampy feature melodrama Black Orchids.
-(Five years later Joe Martin later played the same part in the retitled remake Trifling Women, which turned out to be one of his last on-screen credits.)
-According Universal's in-house magazine Moving Picture Weekly, young Joe Martin may have costarred with veteran performer Wallace Beery in one or more shorts called The Janitor, directed by Berry and released in 1916.
-The article about Beery's films noted that Joe Martin was "absolutely devoted" to zoo superintendent Rex De Rosselli and never let De Rosselli pass by without a hug.
-(Joe Martin wasn't so sure about Beery.)
+(Five years later, Joe Martin later played the same part in the retitled remake Trifling Women, which turned out to be one of his last on-screen credits.)
+According Universal's in-house magazine Moving Picture Weekly, Joe Martin may have costarred with Wallace Beery in one or more shorts called The Janitor, directed by Beery and released in 1916.
+The article about Beery's films noted that Joe Martin was "absolutely devoted" to zoo superintendent Rex De Rosselli and never let De Rosselli pass by without a hug; Joe Martin was not as affectionate with Beery.
 A news item about a Joe Martin one-reel directed by De Rosselli noted, "The simian seems to understand what his director tells him, and he is doing some wonderful work."

 A 1916 magazine feature on "Making Pictures in California" reported of the recently opened Universal zoo: "Here we find Joe, the chimpanzee, who sleeps in a regular brass bed, uses a toothpick after meals, etc." Joe Martin was taught to wear clothes and given a weekly shave, and seemed to enjoy the latter, although if the razor was dull, he was known to throw things at the barber.
-On the occasions when he was allowed roam the lot and was thirsty, he knew to put his thumb over the faucet spigot to direct the stream of water into his mouth.
-Joe Martin reportedly made a run for it across the Universal lot one day in the summer of 1917 but his child costar Lena Baskette readily lured him back to his enclosure.
+On the occasions when he was allowed to roam the lot and was thirsty, he knew to put his thumb over the faucet spigot to direct the stream of water into his mouth.
+Joe Martin reportedly attempted to escape the Universal lot in the summer of 1917, but his child costar Lena Baskette lured him back to his enclosure.
 Meanwhile, human-interest blurbs about Joe Martin were being placed in regional newspapers: "Joe recently received a letter...reading as follows: 'Dear Joe Martin: I wish you would send me your picture.
 My papa says you are only a monkey, but I think you are an actor."